 Location: Keim Center, Computer Lab

 Program Description: It's a piece of cake!
-Delicious baked goods require a recipe, and while the first batch might not be perfect, through refining the recipe and experimentation, bakers eventually produce a dessert of which they can be proud.
-Each day, campers will learn how to bake a different type of cupcake, and by the end of the week, they will develop their own cupcake recipe.
-While the cupcakes are baking, campers will devise a different recipe, an algorithm, to solve a series of creative conundrums.
-Through a series of design thinking exercises, campers will create wearable tech, build a cardboard arcade, navigate mazes, and battle in a robot thunderdome.
-No coding or baking experience necessary!
+Delicious baked goods require a recipe, and a while the first batch might not be perfect, through refining the recipe and experimentation, bakers eventually produce a dessert of which they can be proud.
+Campers will devise a different recipe, an algorithm, to solve a series of creative conundrums.
+Through a series of design thinking exercises campers will create a wearable tech, navigate mazes, and create a robot obstacle course.
+No coding experience necessary!
+Both camps will focus on different projects, so campers do not have to attend the first session in order to attend the second session.

 What to Bring: Clothes that campers don't mind getting dirty and can move around in.
 (This is an active camp).
 Campers should also bring a water bottle.